steveklabnik/jujutsu-tutorial/src/hello-world/creating-a-repository.md

 c4b8fac hello world
 ```

-Don't use this as an excuse to run `git` commands that *change* things, though.
-Let `jj` do the mutating, or the two tools will fight over the same store.
-If
+Because both tools share one store, we'll let `jj` make changes to the
+repository and use `git` for reading it.
+We'll look at the details later in the
-you'd rather not have a `.git` directory at all, pass `--no-colocate`, and the
+tutorial.
+If we'd rather not have a `.git` directory at all, we can pass
-`git` repository gets tucked away inside `.jj` where other tools can't see it.
+`--no-colocate`; the Git repository then lives inside `.jj`, where other tools
+won't discover it automatically.

 Anyway, now we've got a repository!
 In the next section, we'll take a peek
 inside.